clue/reactphp-stdio/README.md

 on your particular use case.

-In order to give your more control over this behavior, the autocomplete function actually receives two arguments (similar to `ext-readline`'s [`readline_completion_function()`](http://php.net/manual/en/function.readline-completion-function.php)):
+In order to give your more control over this behavior, the autocomplete function actually receives three arguments (similar to `ext-readline`'s [`readline_completion_function()`](http://php.net/manual/en/function.readline-completion-function.php)):
-The first argument will be the current incomplete word according to current cursor position and word boundaries, while the second argument will be the offset of this word within the complete input buffer.
+The first argument will be the current incomplete word according to current cursor position and word boundaries, while the second and third argument will be the start and end offset of this word within the complete input buffer measured in (Unicode) characters.
-The above examples will be invoked as `$fn('he', 0)`, `$fn('e', 0)` and
+The above examples will be invoked as `$fn('he', 0, 2)`, `$fn('e', 0, 1)` and
-`$fn('ex', 6)` respectively.
+`$fn('ex', 6, 8)` respectively.
-You may want to use the `$offset` argument to check if the current word is an argument or a root command and the `$word` argument to autocomplete partial filename matches like this:
+You may want to use this as an `$offset` argument to check if the current word is an argument or a root command and the `$word` argument to autocomplete partial filename matches like this:

 ```php
 $readline->setAutocomplete(function ($word, $offset) {